Aurora, Colorado: Economy

 According to the Aurora Economic Development Council, the largest public employers in the city are:

 According to the Aurora Economic Development Council, the largest private employers in the city of Aurora are:

 Other notable employers in the city include Lockheed Martin Corporation, Staples Inc., United Natural Foods, Aurora Mental Health Center, G45 Secure Solutions, Graebel Relocation, Core-Mark, and Nelnet, Inc.

-In 2020, German cleaning technology manufacturer Kärcher opened its North American headquarters in Aurora, on a new street named Kärcher Way.

 Attractions

 The city of Aurora manages more than 100 parks, more than 6000 acre of open space and natural areas, and six award-winning municipal golf courses (Aurora Hills, Meadow Hills, Murphy Creek, Saddle Rock, Springhill and Fitzsimons).
 Aurora also is home to several privately owned golf courses including CommonGround Golf Course, Heather Ridge Country Club, Heritage Eagle Bend Golf Club and Valley Country Club.
+Hogan Park at Highlands Creek in the Aurora Highlands features world-class public art installations, including Liberty, among the 20 tallest statues in the United States.

 Star K Ranch, home to Aurora's Morrison Nature Center, provides important habitat for wildlife.
 It has several trails for nature exploration, including access to the Sand Creek Greenway Trail.
 Jewell Wetland, a 50 acre wooded wetland, features trails, boardwalk/deck access into the wetland and a butterfly garden.
 Aurora Reservoir and Quincy Reservoir offer plenty of opportunities for outdoor water pursuits.

 DeLaney Farm, site of Aurora's famous historic round barn, has 130 acre of open space, trails with access to the High Line Canal, an organic garden managed by Denver Urban Gardens, and two structures on the National Register of Historic Places.
 The Plains Conservation Center, with 1100 acre of native shortgrass prairie, hosts a variety of educational programs.

 Twenty-seven historic sites and landmarks are managed by the city of Aurora, including the Gully Homestead of 1870, the Victorian-style Centennial House of 1890, the privately owned American War Mothers National Memorial Home, the Art Deco-style KOA Building of 1934, the DeLaney Round Barn of 1902, Lowry Building 800, the interim headquarters for the U.S. Air Force Academy from 1955 to 1958, and Stanley Marketplace, which opened at the former site of Stanley Aviation in 2016.